dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### Validation with valid instance_ids by using real AWS instances and injecting their ips as ghost ips (multi-threaded restart implementation)

 This test will actually go through the complete lifecycle.
 The synthetic ghost ip logic will use real AWS instance public ip addresses.
 The ghost injection code is below.
 It uses the same methodlogy as the original ghost ip inject but allows for custom public ips from real nodes to be used.
 These are written-to-disk and then read in main() and incorporated into aggregate_gold_ips

-The code for this is in main() and in tomcat_worker() gated by the ENV variable in .gitlab-ci.yml INJECT_POST_THREAD_GHOST_REAL_PUBLIC_IPS
+- The code for this testing is in main() and in tomcat_worker() gated by the ENV variable in .gitlab-ci.yml INJECT_POST_THREAD_GHOST_REAL_PUBLIC_IPS as reviewed in the Coding section above

+- THis code uses the gated synthetic injection code INJECT_POST_THREAD_GHOSTS_REAL_PUBLIC_IPS

-This uses a pop stack design with a write-to-disk per process in tomcat_worker, so that each process gets 1 unique public ip address from the list.
+- This uses a pop stack design with a write-to-disk per process in tomcat_worker, so that each process gets 1 unique public ip address from the list.
+This is basically a pointer based design to pop off one public ip address in the write-to-disk file (that is created early in the module2 main() function) for each process call of the tomcat_worker function.
+So it is 1 ghost ip address injected per process, just like the older synthetic ghost ip injection, but this code permits the use of real life node public ips.

-This will permit the node to actually be rebooted successfully and then module2f will be able to do the full resurrection (command installation iteration).
+- This will permit the "ghost" node to actually be rebooted successfully and then module2f will be able to do the full resurrection (command installation iteration).

-This will test the real life tagging scenario of a ghost ip that has fallen out of the orchestration layer and is resurrected as install_success.
+- This will test the real life tagging scenario of a ghost ip that has fallen out of the orchestration layer and is resurrected as install_success.
+The newly added reboot_context tag can be verifed as well as the final status change to install_success in module2f.

+- This test is done with 8 processes, 2 thread per process and 1 ghost ip injected into each process, so a total of 8 real nodes need to be started up in
+AWS prior to starting the test as indicated in the procedure below.

 The procedure used to run this test is the following:

 - Start up 8 real ubuntu nodes and use the same pem key on them that the code uses (the gitlab pipeline)
 - Capture the current public IPs
 - Inject those IPs into  ghost injection logic (see new code above) so it appears in the registry as a ghost candidate.